GunjanKholapure/second.pytorch/README.md

 For point_pillars installation refer to https://github.com/nutonomy/second.pytorch.

 The code has been modified to run on Argoverse 3D dataset.
+Changes are done mainly in dataloading part in point_pillars/second/data/preprocess.py

 Command to train final model (in point_pillars/second/) -